MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-meeting-room-guidance.md

 *What are the right audio devices for each space?*

 A single source of audio for a space is required to ensure that there are no audio issues in a meeting room.
-Even in spaces where or

 Pairing the right microphone and speakers for each space will give the best possible results for being heard clearly without distraction.